Getting Started with Google Analytics

-Take a moment to imagine a website that is getting 1000 users a day.
+Imagine that your site is getting thousands of visitors per day.
 Now imagine that about 100 of them are spending money on the site.
 Obviously, you probably want to get more of the users that are spending money on the site but how do you know where these users are coming from?
-Maybe you know that all of them are coming from Twitter or Facebook but do you know which post or tweet refers the most people who actually convert to customers?
-Or, how do you know how many signed up to receive your lead magnet?
+Or, how do you know what actions they take while on your site before spending money?

 Browsing Your Google Analytics